NebulousLabs/Sia-UI/README.md

 ## Cleaning up

-Removes node_modules, and **IMPORTANT**, your Sia state kept in app/dependencies, and the configuration settings from config.json.
+**[CAUTION]** Removes node_modules, your Sia state kept in app/dependencies, and the configuration settings from config.json.

 1. `npm run clean`